Expensify/App/desktop/README.md

 ## Setting up Min.IO
 Rather than pushing new builds to the production S3 bucket, the best way to test locally is to use [Min.IO](https://min.io).
 Min.IO is an S3-compatible service that you can set up and deploy locally.
 In order to set up a local Min.IO instance to emulate an S3 bucket, follow these steps:

+If you've already gone through the setup below, you can just run step 3 and then move on to the next section.

 1. Install Min.IO on your local machine via brew
 ```
 brew install minio/stable/minio